Endometrial Cancer Treatment Options

 Surgery is the most common treatment for women with uterine cancer.
 You and your surgeon can talk about the types of surgery (hysterectomy) and which may be right for you.

-The surgeon usually removes the uterus, cervix, and nearby tissues.
+The surgeon is typically also the gynecologic oncologist.
+They will usually remove the uterus, cervix, and nearby tissues.
 The nearby tissues may include:

 - Fallopian tubes